Ty France Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.69 team ERA that ranks 25th among all league pitching staffs.
+- The Diamondbacks have the 26th-ranked team ERA across all MLB pitching staffs (4.70).

-- The Diamondbacks rank 22nd in baseball in home runs surrendered (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (128 total, 1.2 per game).

-- Henry (5-3) gets the starting nod for the Diamondbacks in his 16th start of the season.
-He has a 4.01 ERA in 83 2/3 innings pitched, with 58 strikeouts.
+- Pfaadt (0-4) gets the starting nod for the Diamondbacks in his eighth start of the season.
+He's put together an 8.81 ERA in 31 2/3 innings pitched, with 27 strikeouts.

-- The lefty's most recent time out was on Friday against the Cincinnati Reds, when he went 4 1/3 innings, surrendering three earned runs while giving up four hits.
+- In his last appearance on Saturday, the righty threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering four hits.

-- The 25-year-old has a 4.01 ERA and 6.3 strikeouts per nine innings in 16 games this season, while giving up a batting average of .252 to his opponents.
+- In seven games this season, the 24-year-old has amassed an ERA of 8.81, with 7.7 strikeouts per nine innings.
+Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.